 Understanding the causes of condensation is essential for addressing and preventing it.
 Here are the primary factors contributing to condensation on double-glazed windows:

-- Indoor Humidity: High indoor humidity is a significant contributor to condensation.
-Everyday activities such as cooking, showering, and drying clothes indoors can increase humidity levels, leading to condensation on windows.
+High indoor humidity is a significant contributor to condensation.
+Everyday activities such as cooking, showering, and drying clothes indoors increase humidity levels, leading to condensation.

-- Temperature Differences: Condensation often occurs when there is a significant temperature difference between the inside and outside of the home.
-During colder months, the warm indoor air meets the cold surface of the window, resulting in condensation.
+Condensation occurs when there is a significant temperature difference between the inside and outside of the home.
+During colder months, the warm indoor air meets the cold window, resulting in condensation.

-- Seal Failure: The seal between the two panes of glass can degrade over time, leading to condensation between the panes.
-This seal failure is the primary cause of misting or fogging inside double glazed windows.
-When the seal is compromised, moist air can enter the gap and cause condensation.
+The seal between the two panes of glass can degrade over time, leading to condensation between panes.
+This seal failure is the primary cause of misting or fogging inside double glazed units.

 Also known as misting, condensation that occurs in between the panes of a double glazed window can affect the clarity of the glass, and indicate a failure in the window’s insulation properties.